-Other Books in the The Scorpius Syndrome Series
+Other Books in the Scorpius Syndrome/The Brigade novellas Series

 Wind whistled a mournful tune around aluminum buildings and across the jagged tarmac.
 Dr. Nora Medina shivered in the damp night air and ignored the water splashing over her flip-flops.
 The soldiers around her, armed to the nth degree, merely added to the pressure building in her chest.

 She fought to keep her balance while hustling up the metal steps to the third private plane of her day.

 She might be the only unarmed person on the quiet tarmac, and the only woman, but enough was fucking enough, because she was also the only person wearing a borrowed white blouse over a pink bikini top, barely-there wrap around her bikini-clad butt, and sandals.

 Temper roared through her, and she planted her feet at the top of the stairs, only to slide across the wet surface.

 “Ma’am,” said the nearest faceless soldier, reaching for her arm.